TheGigaMaster/Personal-BL3-mods/Weapon Overhaul/README.md

 # Changelog

-To find what changes are made, please refer to the spreadsheet above (also WIP), as this lists BaseValueConstant changes which directly affect weapon damage output.
+To find what weapons are buffed/nerfed, please refer to the spreadsheet above (also WIP), as this lists BaseValueConstant changes which directly affect weapon damage output.

+Items highlighted in green are buffed, and red are nerfed.

 0.1.0 - First unofficial release.
 Includes changes to base game pistols, SMG's, and AR's.